querkmachine/beeps.website/src/links.md

 - [The Cutting Room Floor](https://tcrf.net/) documents all the parts of video games that made it into the files but didn't make it into the final game.
 It's a fascinating insight into how popular games were developed and refined.
 - [eightyeightthirtyone](https://eightyeightthirty.one/) maps out the connections between websites on the indie web, [including my own](https://eightyeightthirty.one/#beeps.website).
 - [Every Noise at Once](https://everynoise.com/) is a journey through the history of music genres all the way from Russian choir to 'deep deep tech house', all of them with example clips and a huge array of artist information and statistics.
+- [Knockout](https://knockout.chat/), another forum with very chill vibes that I enjoy lurking on.
+- [Tiled Words](https://tiledwords.com/) is a crossword-like daily puzzle game where you answer the given clues by assembling the crossword grid.

 ## Buttons